“Restore unto me the joy of thy salvation; and uphold me with thy free spirit.” Psalm 51:12

 One morning as I glanced at the clouds from the kitchen window, I noticed with delight that the bougainvillea I assumed was dead had blossomed again.

 Has your life ever seemed as though it was about to dry up?
 God’s living water can revive you—no matter where you are in life or what you’ve done.
-Just turn to Him with repentance and ask Him to restore the joy of His salvation.
+Turn to Him with repentance and ask Him to give you the gift of eternal life through Christ or restore the joy of His salvation.

 Dear Lord, please help me keep my eyes on You instead of on my circumstances.